QuickFastly/NR-wiki/docs/Nova-Regna/World/Organizations/Religions & Cults/Children of the Flame.md

 ##### Initiates

-These are the men who among the Devout display a vested interest in the faith, and are noticed by the Internal Society as promising specimens.
-They are taken under the wing of both Patriarchs and Eunuchs and trained in the respective classes, and regularly evaluated to see which side of them shows more promise before eventually becoming either a Patriarch or a Eunuch themselves.
+These are the men who among the Devout display a vested interest in the faith, and are noticed by the Firekeepers as promising.
+They are taken under the wing of a Firekeeper and given basic training in what it takes to become one, which they can then choose to continue if they wish to become Firekeepers, or opt to become Reverends instead.
+Few Initiates are instead taken by the Internal Society through temptation.

 ### Enforcers